 Sadly, Google doesn’t care when or where pictures were originally posted, or even who posted them.
 The search engine’s only function is to return the most relevant content in its index based on search queries.
-That includes videos, articles, comments, social media posts and images — whether positive or negative.
+That includes videos, negative news articles, comments, social media posts and images — whether positive or negative.

 What’s worse, anyone searching your name can easily see these negative images, including employers, colleagues, or business partners.

 Just one damaging image can have far-reaching impact.
 A negative picture of a brand can become a viral meme that tarnishes your reputation and affects revenue.
 Executives can lose credibility and respect over a single photo, or perhaps even their jobs.

 The bad news is that it’s difficult and labor intensive to remove an image from Google.
 Once posted, photos are nearly impossible to contain.
 However, there are some steps you can take to delete visual content from Google.
 And if that doesn’t work, you can still attempt to bury negative image results.

 Read on as we explain how to remove an image from Google search results and rebuild your online reputation.